stephen-fox/packer-breadcrumbs/README.md

 saved files.

-If you would like the plugin to save certain files that are referenced in your packer template, specify the file suffix(es) using the `include_suffixes` configuration parameter.
+If you would like the plugin to save certain files that are referenced in your packer template, specify the file suffix(es) in the plugin configuration.
 For example, if you specify `.sh`, the plugin will find all instances of files ending in `.sh` in your template, and will attempt to copy them or download them (if they are http URLs) as breadcrumbs.

 ## Configuration
 Like other packer plugins, the plugin is configured in the packer template file